SuperOfficeDocs/superoffice-docs/docs/api/netserver/erp-connectors/online/erp-connector-in-online.md

 The Sync Connector name will be used as a reference for all connections created to this connector, and the Sync Connector URL specifies where SuperOffice EIS will contact to synchronize data.

 SuperOffice EIS will periodically invoke the web services to conduct data synchronization.
-This invocation is a blind call, meaning that no exchange of credentials or security layers exist between SuperOffice and the web site hosting the web services.
-This configuration works great for onsite customer installations where both SuperOffice CRM and the ERP system reside inside the secure network, but leaves much to be desired in the online environment.
+This invocation is a blind call, meaning that no exchange of credentials or security layers exists between SuperOffice and the website hosting the web services.
+This configuration works great for onsite customer installations where both SuperOffice CRM and the ERP system reside inside the secure network but leaves much to be desired in the online environment.

 ## Continue reading